kiyoshisasano/agent-pld-metrics/README.md

 ---

-## 🧪 When PLD Applies
+## 🧪 PLD is most useful when:

-✔ multi-turn
+✔ interaction spans multiple turns
-✔ tools, planning, retrieval
+✔ tools, retrieval, memory, or planning are involved
-✔ recovery > latency
+✔ alignment persistence matters more than single-response quality

-Less necessary when:
+Less relevant for:
-⚠ single-turn
+⚠ single-turn Q&A
-⚠ fully deterministic
+⚠ fully deterministic scripted flows

 ---